FAQs for Bloggers

 What’s Copy Me That?

 Copy Me That is a recipe manager, shopping list, and meal planner.
-When someone signs up for an account, they get a private recipe box.
-Here they can add their own recipes or they can save recipes that they find around the web.
+Each user gets their own private recipe box.
+Here they can add their own recipes, as well as recipes that they save from around the web.
 Copy Me That provides a one-click tool to help save recipes.
 There is also a Community forum for sharing recipes.

 Can people view or save my full recipe without visiting my website?

 No. People can only view and save your recipes by going to your website.
 Of course, once someone has saved a recipe, then that person can continue to view it, the same as if they had printed it or saved it to a file.
-If someone shares a recipe that they saved from your website, then the steps are not shown.
-Instead, people have to click to your website to see the full recipe.
-You can always opt out of having even your partial recipes shared.
+If someone shares a saved recipe, then others cannot see the steps.
+Instead, they'll have to click to your website to see the full recipe.
+You can always opt out of having even your partial recipes be shared.

 But I once saw a website's full recipe shared in the Community.
 How was that?

-Occasionally, someone thwarts the restrictions that we put on recipe sharing.
-For example, they might type in a website recipe as if it's their own or say that they've altered a recipe to make it their own, even if they haven't.
-Luckily, both of these cases are uncommon.
+People do occasionally thwart the restrictions that we put on recipe sharing.
+For example, someone might type in a website recipe as if it's their own or say that they've altered a recipe to make it their own, even if they haven't.
+Luckily, both of these scenarios are uncommon.
 We have a DMCA takedown policy to handle content that infringes on your copyrights.